Fantominium/malcolm-typescript/README.md

 Didn't use the -g option as i didn't want it installed globally in the container.

-Context being passed correctly, however the issue is updating the dom and having the change persist through navigation and page refresh
+Context being passed correctly, however the issue is updating the dom and having the change persist through navigation and page refresh - will store in local storage, will have to update on change of darkmode.

 Also figure out how to have change reflected in styled components  - DONE

 Image published to dockerhub.
-Will try pulling and running soon
+Will try pulling and running soon - DONE

-Refactor DarkModeContext to being a toggle. - DONE

 Will use the malcolm branch to write and push tests!

+*Come back to testing in the tests folder for checking on what is rendered*
 ### TODO

     - Create tests for this; unit, integration, and snapshot. **Using Malcolm branch for this**